-We will first take a case history detailing your condition, general health and past medical history.
-We then undertake a detailed structural examination of the problem area and other relevant areas.
-We will discuss your diagnosis, proposed treatment and plan of treatment.
+First, I will take a case history detailing your condition, general health and past medical history.
+Then, I will do a detailed structural examination of the problem area and other relevant areas.
+I will discuss what I think the problem is (your diagnosis), proposed treatment and plan of treatment with you.

 The type of treatment given often varies, depending on the condition, the severity of the pain, the age and general health of the patient etc. Treatment methods include soft tissue and deep tissue massage, a gentle more indirect form of osteopathy (‘cranial’ osteopathy), joint mobilisation, manipulative therapy, photomedicine / low level laser therapy.
 I am also a qualified Naturopath, so patients may also be given advice on posture, diet, lifestyle and stress management.

-Many conditions can refer pain into the legs, arms or head, so do not be surprised if we wish to examine your whole back.
-Problems may have their root cause away from the current pain / symptom location.
-Thus we usually like to look at patients from head to toe.
-For example, a shoulder problem may be secondary to a slightly twisted pelvis, which may be caused by a leg length difference.
-Examining the whole body allows us to appreciate what may be at the root of a problem.
-Also it gives us an initial picture – we can use this in the future if a different problem arises.
+Many conditions can refer pain into the legs, arms or head, so do not be surprised if I wish to examine your whole back.
+Problems may have their root cause away from the current pain / symptom location, so we usually like to look at patients from head to toe.
+For example, a shoulder problem may be secondary to a slightly twisted pelvis, possibly caused by a leg length difference.
+Examining the whole body allows us to appreciate what may be at the root of a problem and gives us an initial picture which we use in the future if a different problem arises.

 MEN – please wear comfortable underwear or loose shorts

 LADIES – please wear a back fastening bra, shorts can be worn if you prefer